v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 ROBOTS:
 #audience:
 #ms.devlang:
 #ms.reviewer: aanavath
 #ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: intune-enduser
 ms.collection: M365-identity-device-management
 ---

-# Install Mobile Threat Defense on your mobile device
+# Install Mobile Threat Defense

 Install Mobile Threat Defense to protect your device against security threats.
 The app finds and alerts you to suspicious apps or third-party contacts and helps you resolve them.
 Your organization might require you to install this app before you can access work or school data on your device.